npm/package-json/README.md

 ### `PackageJson.update(content)`

-Updates the contents of the `package.json` with the `content` provided.
+Updates the contents of a `package.json` with the `content` provided.

 - `content`: `Object` containing the properties to be updated/replaced in the `package.json` file.